From Sega Retro

 Inside is a joystick, television screen, safety bar, and perhaps most importantly, an emergency stop button.

-G-LOC: Air Battle was originally released in 1990, however a software update emerged along with the R360 cabinet in 1992 making the game compatible.
+G-LOC: Air Battle was originally released in 1990.
+A software update emerged along with the R360 cabinet making the game compatible.
 As well as a cabinet for playing games, Sega also classed the R360 unit as a ride, and thus included an option where players would simply sit in the unit and watch a rolling demo of the game, being rotated as they did so.

 This version of the game is often called R360 G-LOC or G-LOC R360.
 The name was incorrectly adopted for home computer ports, even though, obviously, R360 peripherals were not available for the home.